-It can also be applied to nonreplaceable declarations, e.g. to describe enumerations.
+[Example: Applying the choiches annotation to nonreplaceable declarations, e.g., to describe enumerations.

-It can also be applied to Boolean variables to define a check box.
+The choiches annotation can also be applied to Boolean variables to define a check box.

 parameter Boolean useHeatPort = false annotation(choices(checkBox = true));

 Equations

 An equation is part of a class definition.
 A scalar equation relates scalar variables, i.e., constrains the values that these variables can take simultaneously.
 When n-1 variables of an equation containing n variables are known, the value of the nth variable can be inferred (solved for).
 In contrast to an algorithm section, there is no order between the equations in an equation section and they can be solved separately.